notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 1. Now let's switch gears and talk about parallelism.
 Parallelism is a concept in which two or more tasks are literally going to run in parallel.
 This is one of the important difference between concurrency and parallelism.

 2. Parallelism involves these following steps.
-   1. Decomposing the tasks into multiple subtasks which is also known as "Forking".
+   1. Decomposing the tasks into multiple subtasks which is also known as **"Forking"**.
    2. Executing these tasks in sequential.
    3. "Joining" the results of these individual tasks into a single result.

 This whole process is also known as Fork/Join.

 3. In Fork/Join, we have the task at the top.
 The first step of parallelism is to split the tasks into multiple subtasks.
 The tasks need to be broken down to a size where it cannot be split further.
-This whole process is called Forkinh and then execute the tasks.
+This whole process is called Forking and then execute the tasks.
 Once the tasks are executed, then we need to combine the tasks to produce the final result.
-This whole process is called Fork/Join.
-This whole concept got introduced as part of the Java7.
+This whole process is called **Fork/Join**.
+This whole concept got introduced as part of the JDK 1.7.

 4. Let's quickly look at parallelism using a simple example.